Teacher Education Doctoral Application Process

 - Scanned official undergraduate and graduate transcripts.

 - Goal statement.
 The goal statement should explain why you are interested in pursuing a doctoral degree in your chosen program at Ohio University and how it will serve your future career goals.
 In doing so you will likely reference educational experiences, professional work experiences, and leadership experiences.
 You might also identify an educational problem or concern that drives you to pursue a doctoral degree.
-Because the PhD is a research degree, you might identify a potential topic (or topics) as research interests, but you are not expected to have a fully developed research agenda.
+Because the Ph.D. is a research degree, you might identify a potential topic (or topics) as research interests, but you are not expected to have a fully developed research agenda.
+Based on your research/specialization interest, in your goal statement you must identify three to four faculty members who you’d like to serve as your doctoral advisor.
 The statement is not to exceed two double-spaced typewritten pages.
 Please contact the Graduate Program Coordinator if you have questions about the goal statement.

 - Academic writing sample.
 Submit a piece of academic writing that demonstrates both your technical writing skills and your ability to make logical claims and support them with evidence and references.
 Your writing sample could be a published paper, a paper submitted for a course, a master’s project thesis, or you may wish to construct a new paper.
 The Graduate Program Coordinator can offer assistance in choosing an appropriate sample and, if you do not have an appropriate sample available, can provide a writing prompt to which you may respond.